nigelhorne/Genealogy-ChroniclingAmerica/README.md

 Creates a Genealogy::ChroniclingAmerica object.

-It takes three mandatory arguments state, firstname and lastname.
+It takes three mandatory arguments:

-State must be the full name, not an abbreviation.
+- `state` - Must be the full name, not an abbreviation.
+- `firstname`
+- `lastname`

 Accepts the following optional arguments: